Pillar box: Ireland

-Queen Elizabeth II
+Elizabeth II

 The next major design change came in 1968 with the introduction of the Type F pillar box.
 This was conceived by Vandyke Engineering and proposed to the Post Office as a cheaper alternative to the traditional cast box.
 It was fabricated in sheet steel with welded construction.
 However, the British climate did not suit the use of galvanised steel (a problem often seen with the 1940 and 1988 pattern of lamp box) and the Vandyke pillars soon began to rust badly.
 The very last one was removed from service at Colmore Row in Birmingham in 2002.

 In 1974 the Post Office experimented with a similar rectangular design known as Type G. This was made in traditional cast iron by the foundry of Carron Company near Falkirk, Scotland.
 It was an operational success, but the public disliked the "square" designs and petitioned the Post Office for a return to cylindrical boxes.